Native Americans and Ukrainians in a Parallel World

 *Kokum is the Cree word for grandmother.

-Following the Russian invasion of Ukraine, many Native North Americans and First Nation People of Canada started wearing kokum scarves en masse in solidarity with Ukraine.
-Previously the main use of these scarves was ceremonial.
+Following the Russian invasion of Ukraine, many Native North Americans and First Nations people of Canada started wearing kokum scarves en masse in solidarity with Ukraine.
+Previously, these scarves were primarily used ceremonially.

 Photograph: CC BY-NC-ND 2.0 Deed via Flickr by Maureen McCarthy.